markjprice/cs13net9/docs/errata/errata.md

 If you find any mistakes, then please [raise an issue in this repository](https://github.com/markjprice/cs13net9/issues) or email me at markjprice (at) gmail.com.

+> **Warning!** Avoid copying and pasting links that break over multiple lines and include hyphens or dashes because your PDF reader might remove a hyphen thinking that it being helpful but break the link!
+Just click on the links and they will work.
+Or carefully check that your PDF reader has not removed a hyphen after pasting into your web browser address bar.
+[See an example of this issue here](https://github.com/markjprice/cs13net9/issues/77).

 - [Page 13 - Understanding .NET support](#page-13---understanding-net-support)
 - [Page 24 - Revealing the namespace for the Program class](#page-24---revealing-the-namespace-for-the-program-class)
 - [Page 29 - Writing code using VS Code](#page-29---writing-code-using-vs-code)